kgonidisorg/ems/docs/Project.md

 - **🚧 Phase 5: Real-time EMS Integration**: 90% Complete (IN PROGRESS - October 2025)

 ### 🎯 Current Development Focus (October 2025)
-**Phase 5: Real-time EMS Integration** is currently 90% complete with successful implementation of end-to-end MQTT telemetry pipeline testing.
-The database schema enhancements, device telemetry processing, real-time aggregation service, Analytics Service APIs, aggregation calculation fixes, WebSocket infrastructure, and comprehensive MQTT data pipeline testing have been successfully implemented.
-The next focus is on multi-device testing and comprehensive frontend EMS dashboard integration.
+**Phase 5: Real-time EMS Integration** is currently 95% complete with successful implementation of telemetry caching and site overview API.
+The database schema enhancements, device telemetry processing, real-time aggregation service, Analytics Service APIs, aggregation calculation fixes, WebSocket infrastructure, MQTT data pipeline testing, and high-performance telemetry caching system have been successfully implemented.
+The new Site Overview API provides instant access to cached telemetry data for all devices at a site with comprehensive energy metrics aggregation.
+The next focus is on multi-site validation and comprehensive frontend EMS dashboard integration with the new caching APIs.

 ### 🔧 Recent Backend Infrastructure Updates (October 2025)